Intra-day update: rupee gains marginally against US dollar

 - Currency hovers at 279-280 level in inter-bank market

-On Wednesday, the rupee registered a marginal gain to settle at 279.34 against the US dollar, according to the SBP.
+On Tuesday, the rupee registered a marginal gain to settle at 279.31 against the US dollar, according to the State Bank of Pakistan (SBP).

-Unofficial and preliminary results for the country’s general elections started to come in after millions of citizens exercised their right to vote on Thursday.
+In a key development, Pakistan inched closer to the formation of a new government with various parties announcing their intention to join the other.

-As per preliminary and unofficial results, PTI-backed independent candidates were ahead of their rival candidates in several NA seats early Friday.
+Former allies including Pakistan Muslim League-Nawaz (PML-N), Pakistan Peoples Party (PPP), Muttahida Qaumi Movement-Pakistan (MQM-P) and others on Tuesday announced to form a coalition government and also invited Pakistan Tehreek-e-Insaf (PTI) to enter “reconciliation” process for the sake of the country.

 This is an intra-day update